Review Analysis Conclusion

 Photographic nonfiction titles show real bins, trucks, and sorting centers.
 They excel at building vocabulary and providing accurate visuals, but they can feel less magical to a child who prefers storytime over reference material.

 Interactive books, such as lift-the-flap or slider titles, increase engagement and can improve retention, yet they often contain less total information because page real estate is devoted to mechanisms.
 If your goal is to spark a long-term habit, a narrative or photographic book may deliver a stronger lasting message.
-If you need to keep a squirmy toddler at the dinner table for five more minutes, interactive wins.
+If you need to keep a squirmy toddler at the table for five more minutes, interactive wins.

-Installation and Setup: Building a Reading Routine
+Building a Reading Routine Around the Books

 Storage matters too.
 Keep environmental books in a dedicated basket near the play area or kitchen rather than lost on a high shelf.
 When books are visible, children are more likely to request them spontaneously, and parents are more likely to grab one during a lull instead of defaulting to a screen.